vuejs/v2.vuejs.org/src/guide/deployment.md

 ## Tracking Runtime Errors

-If a runtime error occurs during a component's render, it will be passed to the global `Vue.config.errorHandler` config function is it has been set.
+If a runtime error occurs during a component's render, it will be passed to the global `Vue.config.errorHandler` config function if it has been set.
 It might be a good idea to leverage this hook together with an error-tracking service like [Sentry](https://sentry.io), which provides [an official integration](https://sentry.io/for/vue/) for Vue.

 ## Extracting CSS